 However, stem cells have the potential to fix these damaged areas.
 One way stem cells heal knee pain is by differentiating into new, healthy cells.
 The result is healthy, new tissue.
 A second way is my indirect (paracrine) effects, such as reducing inflammation and scarring at the site of injury.

 Where do these stem cells come from?
 The answer is simple.
 They come from you.
 Your body has stem cells throughout it.
 Stem cells are present in large quantities within your bone marrow, peripheral blood, and fat (adipose) tissue.
-There are also stem cells within your molars (dental pulp), brain, liver, mammary glands, and more.
+There are also smaller quantities of stem cells present in other sites, such as the dental pulp of you molars, brain, and liver.

 Most commonly, doctors source stem cells from bone marrow or perform a liposuction to extract them from your fat tissue.